pabvald/elections/README.md

                 <br>- **2-analysis/**
                 <br>- **3-design/**
                 <br>- **4-plan_driven/**
-    - **examples/** (contains two example *.jon* files with the data of an autonomous and a municipal election.
+    - **examples/** (contains two example *.jon* files with the data of a regional and a municipal election.
 Both files can be loaded into the system)
                 <br> - *cyl_2019.json*
                 <br> - *valladolid_2019.json*
     - **schema/**